Jeay5/github-portfolio-k-vue/README.md

 # github-portfolio in VueJs

-This is the Vuejs version of my [github portfolio](https://github.com/mbonamensa/github-portfolio/) originally built in React.
-It is also my submission to the [Alt School](https://altschoolafrica.com/schools/engineering) third semester exam project.
+This is the Vuejs version of my [github portfolio](https://github.com/jeay5/github-portfolio/) originally built in React.
+It is also my submission to the [Alt School](https://altschoolafrica.com/schools/engineering) second semester exam project.

 ## Table of contents